Stay on designated trails-walk softly, take only memories and leave only footprints. AND, be sure to pack out what you pack in.

 ACCESS: Highway 1 maint entrance (west gate) – Take Highway 1 south past Rio Road intersection in Carmel; proceed south of Carmel River Bridge approximately 200 yards.
 Make the left-hand turn into the park entrance driveway.
 Do not block driveway.
 Limited parking is available on the shoulder of Highway 1.

-South Bank Trail entrance (east gate) - Parking is available in the new Big Sur Land Trust parking lot at 26700 Rancho San Carlos Road, which is about 0.40 miles from Carmel Valley Road, over the Carmel River bridge.
+South Bank Trail entrance (east gate) – Parking is available in the Santa Lucia Conservancy parking lot at 26700 Rancho San Carlos Road, which is about 0.40 miles from Carmel Valley Road, over the Carmel River bridge.
 Turn right at the mailbox, into the first small, gravel parking area.
 Parking is very limited and first-come-first-served.
 Having an access permit does reserve a space in the parking area.
 There is no parking along the road shoulders.

 To enter the park, visitors will need to enter the entrance gate lock combination found on the access permit.

 HOURS: Access is limited to daylight hours from sunrise to sunset.
 No overnight use or camping is permitted.